 You build simply narrative how people use the app.
 You are not trying to write a book but you are trying to describe specific technic for this including use case, use story.
 This may be inaccurate, may be incomplete, may be changed that’s ok we still do it.

-You may or may not at this point also create a markup or prototype of the user interface.
+You may or may not at this point also create a mockup or prototype of the user interface.
 Sometimes that is essential.

 - Identify the main objects:-